Twin Cities Co-op Partners Board of Directors:

 Yoshi’s motto in life is to “make more and to give more.”
 He has always been driven to gain the knowledge, skills and resources to make a greater impact on his community.

-Yoshi Suzuki-Lambrecht Director
+Yoshi Suzuki-Lambrecht Treasurer

 -